 - Presentation and videoing of your written funeral service

 And then the time comes to present your written funeral!
 While all participants write for the same person, it is amazing to see the different styles and approaches to the same information.
 It is fascinating with many comments of “wow, I didn’t think about doing it that way” etc. What is great about this, is that your first (or 500th) funeral presentation is to a group of people, who have by now become friends in a supportive environment.
 There is feedback given from others, trainer and mentor.
 A video of your service will be provided as soon as possible after completion of the course.

 As a funeral celebrant, self care is normally very low on the agenda, yet it is imperative to your longevity as a funeral celebrant.
 We will look at how to look after yourself with ideas and strategies galore.

 - A full tour of a cemetery and crematorium

 Unlike some trainers, I work in the industry full time as a funeral celebrant, so I know what it is like.
-I have written close to 2,000 services and I am still as passionate and dedicated as when I first started.
+I have written over 2,000 services and I am still as passionate and dedicated as when I first started in 2002.
 I want those who are interested in learning to fully understand and be capable of creating a ceremony that will live on in the hearts and minds of everyone who attends.